Training 1,000 social justice and movement lawyers in the next 10 years

 Facilitating comparative learning, exchange and collaboration

-We train the next generation of human rights and movement lawyers by funding two-year Fellowships at the best public interest law centers around the world, where emerging lawyers receive practical training from renowned professionals.
+We train the next generation of social justice and movement lawyers by funding two-year Fellowships at the best public interest law centers around the world, where emerging lawyers receive practical training from renowned professionals.

 Explore the profiles of current Bertha Justice Fellows and the global network of Bertha Justice Partners: